WHATS HOT

 1. Diastasis recti is a condition that can occur during or after pregnancy.

 Diastasis recti is a condition that can occur during or after pregnancy.
 It is a separation of the abdominal muscles at the midline of the body.
-This condition can cause the stomach to protrude and can make it difficult to return to the pre-pregnancy size and shape.
+This condition can cause the stomach to protrude and can make it difficult to return to the size and shape.
 Diastasis recti is a common condition, affecting approximately 33% of women after pregnancy.
-There are several ways to treat diastasis recti, including exercises, , and surgery.
+There are several ways to treat diastasis recti, including exercises, weight loss, and surgery.

 2. It is caused by the separation of the rectus abdominis muscles.

 The rectus abdominis muscles are the muscles that make up the abdominal wall.
 They are located on either side of the vertebral column and are attached to the ribs.
 The rectus abdominis muscles are responsible for flexing the trunk, as well as assisting in the expiration of breath.
 During pregnancy, the expanding uterus put pressure on the rectus abdominis muscles, causing them to separate.
 This condition is known as diastasis recti.
-Diastasis recti is a condition that can occur during pregnancy, but it can also occur in non-pregnant women and .
+Diastasis recti is a condition that can occur during pregnancy, but it can also occur in non-pregnant women and men.
 The condition is more common in women who are pregnant with twins or multiple babies.
 Diastasis recti is a condition that is caused by the separation of the rectus abdominis muscles.
 The condition can occur in pregnant women, but it can also occur in non-pregnant women and men.
 The condition is more common in women who are pregnant with twins or multiple babies.
 The symptoms of diastasis recti include a bulge in the abdomen, back pain, and difficulty with bowel movements.
 Diastasis recti is treated with physical therapy, which helps to strengthen the abdominal muscles.
 Surgery is only recommended in severe cases.

 3. The symptoms of diastasis recti include a bulge in the abdomen, back pain, and difficulty with core exercises.

 When someone has diastasis recti, it means that the abdominal muscles have separated.
 The most common symptom of this is a bulge in the abdomen, which can be seen and felt.
 Other symptoms include back pain, difficulty with core exercises, and urinary incontinence.
 Diastasis recti can occur in both men and women, but it is most common in women who have been pregnant.
-It is also more common in who are overweight or have a large waist.
+It is also more common in people who are overweight or have a large waist.
 If you think you might have diastasis recti, it is important to see a doctor.
 They will be able to confirm the diagnosis and recommend treatment.
-Treatment may include changes, physical therapy, and surgery.
+Treatment may include lifestyle changes, physical therapy, and surgery.

 4. Diastasis recti is treated with physical therapy and exercises that help to strengthen the core muscles.